The wishlist name can't be left blank

 This works especially well on walls at the far end of rectangular living spaces, or behind headboards in smaller bedrooms.

-If your ceilings feel too low, elongate the feeling of the height of your walls using vertical stripes, forcing your eye to look upwards along the stripe.
+If your ceilings feel too low, elongate the feeling of the height of your walls using vertical painted stripes, forcing your eye to look upwards along the stripe.

-Combine striped wallpapers with fresh white ceilings for an uplifting look to make small spaces feel bigger.
-Or paint vertical stripes in an array of colourful shades on a strong background like Juniper Ash.
+Paint vertical stripes in an array of colourful shades on a strong background like Juniper Ash.
 This fun and lively scheme works perfectly in a nursery or playroom.

 For a more sophisticated scheme suitable for a living space, use paint in neutral tones to create wide vertical stripes on uninterrupted walls.